codedownio/julia2nix/README.md

 ## Specific packages

 Check out the [wiki](https://github.com/thomasjm/julia2nix/wiki) for notes on specific packages that don't work out of the box but can be made to work.
-Wiki PRs welcome.
+Wiki contributions welcome.